preludeorg/community/docs/operator/advanced/links.md

 - `id`: every link has a unique id used to differentiate it from other executions, which may even share almost every other attribute in common. *(source: Operator)*
 - `tag`: the users' unique account tag. *(source: Operator)*
 - `operation`: every link belongs to an operation, which is the total set of every TTP, and all of the requests it generates, when when you decide to run a chain. this is the id of the operation itself. *(source: Operator)*
-- `chain`: if the operation was spawned by a chain, the id of the chain itself. *(source: Operator)*
 - `ttp`: the TTP id of the attack being executed. *(source: Operator)*
 - `agent`:
     - `name`: the unique name of the agent *(source: Operator)*